Know in one minute about Christmas cactus care

 Ingestion of Christmas cactus is toxic for dogs and cats, it may irritate the gastrointestinal tract.
 After ingestion, it may cause vomiting (with or without blood), diarrhea (with or without blood), depression, and anorexia (eating disorder).

 Intake of this plant also causes ataxia (brain damage) in cats.
-However, these signs are mild and stay until they digest but it is dangerous from aged animals (3).
+However, these signs are mild and stay until they digest but it is dangerous for aged animals (3).

 How often do you water a Christmas cactus?